OCI Photo Requirements 2026: Complete Specifications and Upload Guide

 What to Wear

-- Normal, everyday clothing in a color that contrasts with the white background
+- Normal, everyday clothing in a color that contrasts with the light-colored background

 - Avoid white or very light-colored tops — they blend with the background and make it hard to distinguish where your shoulders end and the background begins